vanngocphv/Unity_BasicDemo/README.md

 //Setting same with leftfoot, but change the left value to right value ...
 ```
-- This basic method is very easy to set, but has limit in in realtime action in game action, see this gif:
+- This basic method is very easy to set, but has limit in in realtime action in game action, see this gif: <br />
 ![Basic method Foot IK](./Gif/BasicFootIKMethod.gif)
 ( This Character's foots is placed wrong place, and the model doesn't change to fit with the landing of foot )
 - Because this bug/lack of the logic in handle landing of foot, move to next Method will solve this problem